jxliu1995/vim-config/README.md

 # vim-config
-The config file of my vim
+The vimrc file of my vim